 Welcome to Beloit!

 We are committed to being in session in the fall educating our students.
-In consultation with the Beloit COVID-19 Taskforce, Emergency Academic Authority, and in accordance with the Safer at Home rules coming from the Governor’s offices in Wisconsin and Illinois, we will announce concrete plans for the upcoming academic year by July 2.
-Please do not make travel plans until we have made final decisions.
+In consultation with the Beloit COVID-19 Taskforce, Emergency Academic Authority, and in accordance with the Safer at Home rules coming from the Governors’ offices in Wisconsin and Illinois, we have planned for a safe, smart, and sensible Move-in and New Student Days experience.
+We look forward to seeing you soon!

 New Student Days: Move-in Day